RoyZhengGao/edge2vec/README.md

 ## How to use the code

 ### Dataset
 The dataset we offer for test is data.csv.
 The data contains four columns, which refer to Source ID, Target ID, Edge Type, Edge ID.
-And columns are seperated by comma ','.
+And columns are seperated by space ' '.

 For unweighted graph, please see unweighted_graph.txt.
 The four columns are Source ID, Target ID, Edge Type, Edge ID.
-And columns are seperated by comma ','.
+And columns are seperated by space ' '.
 For weighted graph, please see weighted_graph.txt.
 The five columns are Source ID, Target ID, Edge Type, Edge Weight, Edge ID.
-And columns are seperated by comma ','.
+And columns are seperated by space ' '.

 ### Run the code
 There are two steps for running the code.